 There are quite a few people in the armed forces living in Waialua, and when you visit or drive around town, you will see military people in and out of uniform, shopping, enjoying life, and being part of the community.

 Of important note, Waialua is also a town of artists.
 Waialua has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Waialua’s character.

-Despite being a small town, Waialua has a lot of people using the bus to get to and from work every day.
-Most of these people on the bus are using it to get to good jobs in other cities.
+In Waialua, a lot of people use the bus to get to work every day though Waialua is a relatively small town.
+Those that ride the bus are primarily traveling out of town to good jobs in other cities.